How to report Home Buyers' Plan repayments on your income tax and benefit return

-Fill out Schedule 7, RRSP, PRPP, and SPP Unused Contributions, Transfers, and HBP or LLP Activities, and attach it to your income tax and benefit return.
-This schedule will also show the CRA your total HBP withdrawals and repayments in the year:
+Fill out Schedule 7, RRSP, PRPP, and SPP Contributions and Transfers, and HBP and LLP Activities (for all), and attach it to your income tax and benefit return.
+This schedule will also show the CRA your total withdrawals and repayments under the HBP in the year:

-- In the year of the first HBP withdrawal, fill out Part E of Schedule 7.
+- In the year of your first withdrawal, fill out Part E of Schedule 7.

-- In the second year after the year of the withdrawal, and in subsequent years, fill out Part B of Schedule 7.
+- In the year after the year of your first withdrawal, and in subsequent years, fill out Part B of Schedule 7.

 This schedule will help you and the CRA keep track of your repayments in future years.
 Do not report these amounts on line 12900 of your income tax and benefit return.
 Also, do not include any RRSP contributions designated as an HBP repayment on line 20800 of your income tax and benefit return.